What's New in FactSage 8.4 |

 There are now 244 binaries and 712 ternaries that give a total of 956 phase diagrams stored in FactSage 8.4.

-Complete details on SpMCBN 8.4 including all the phase diagrams are given in
+Complete details on SpMCBN 8.4 including all the phase diagrams are given in Documentation in the FactSage Main Menu.9

 The following are summaries of the more important programming changes in each release.